On average, your neighbors pay $51 a month.See Your Rates

 Maine’s state animal is the moose and you want to be sure that you have adequate insurance coverage if you ever run into one on the road.
-Here at QuoteWizard, we’ve compiled useful insurance information from industry and government sources you can use to make sure your car insurance rates and coverage are what they should be.
+Here at QuoteWizard, we’ve compiled useful insurance information you can use to make sure your car insurance rates and coverage are what they should be.

-This page will show you which types of coverage are legally required in Maine, inform you about important insurance laws, and provide both information about the cost of driving, and some insights about insurance risk in Maine, all to help protect you and your family.
+This page will show you which types of coverage are legally required in Maine and inform you about important insurance laws.
+It also has information about the cost of driving and some insights about insurance risk in Maine.

 Finding the right car insurance company and policy in Maine just got easier.
 Say goodbye to countless hours of researching offerings and comparing rates.
 With QuoteWizard’s help, you can do both in a matter of minutes--even seconds.

 We’ll connect you to a number of top auto insurance companies so you can quickly compare quotes and find the coverage you need for a price you can afford.

 Last year, 11,011 people used QuoteWizard to compare quotes from top companies and find the cheapest car insurance in Maine.

 These are the most frequently used auto insurance companies of QuoteWizard users in Louisiana.
 Of the 22,774 Maine drivers who used QuoteWizard to find auto quotes last year, 2,408 were uninsured.

 Need help figuring out which insurance company is best for you?
 Look at them side-by-side on ourcomparison page .
 You will find extensive overviews of the biggest auto insurers in the US.

 Are you looking for high-risk auto coverage?
 If voluntary providers don’t have what you need, contact the Maine Automobile Insurance Plan (MAIP) .
 MAIP is there to make sure you have the minimum insurance you need to drive legally in Maine.